Resolving Interpersonal Conflicts

 Resolving interpersonal conflicts in the workplace is a healing process.If not immediately addressed it can have a negative impact on both morale and productivity.

 The answer is relatively simple.

 By the time serious incidents have escalated to this point, the damage to both morale and productivity has already left its mark.
 People start to take sides.
-When the issue is finally dealt with by management, there is little that can be done to heal a dispute that has already spiralled well past the reason for the initial dispute in the first place.
+When the issue is finally dealt with by management, there is little that can be done to heal a dispute that has already spiraled well past the reason for the initial dispute in the first place.

-Additionally, this process allows management the ability to immediately become aware of the more serious disputes, which will now be brought to their attention sooner, rather than later.
+Additionally, this process allows management the ability to immediately become aware of the more serious disputes, which personnel can now bring to their attention sooner rather than later.
 Finally, this process will help develop leadership skills amongst the rank and file, particularly amongst the mediators themselves.
 A happy workplace is obviously a more productive workplace, so why not take that extra step to make it so.